wagerc97/SIR-model/README.md

-# SIR  - an Epidemic Model
+# The effect of time dependent vaccination protection (SIR-model)

 ## Question:
-How will the results of two SIR models for Covid-19 infection dynamics differ if one additionally considers time dependence of vaccination protection? <br>
+How will the results of two SIR models for Covid-19 infection dynamics differ if additionally time dependence of vaccination protection is considered?

 ## Hypothesis:
 The model considering the time dependent vaccination protection will be more accurate. <br>